googleapis/python-logging/UPGRADING.md

 # 3.0.0 Migration Guide

-The v3.0.0 release of `google-cloud-logging` is focused on improving usability of the library, particularly on newer serverless environments.
+The v3.0.0 release of `google-cloud-logging` improves usability of the library, particularly on serverless environments.

-If you experience issues or have questions, please file an [issue](https://github.com/googleapis/python-logging/issues).
+If you experience technical issues or have questions, please file an [issue](https://github.com/googleapis/python-logging/issues).

 ## Primary Changes